HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs_file_base_session_reporting.md

     - If the status is `failed`, reach out to [MHS support](https://support.hcl-software.com/csm){target="_blank"} through IT operations.
     - If the status is `completed`, the file is validated and the data is processed successfully.

+4. Entitled customer users with the "Deploy Software" permission for MHS should be able to view the information uploaded using the prior steps in their MHS deployment information.
+Each deployment has a "Usage" tab that shows reported usage graphically and in a table format.
+Contact MHS support  if the steps have been completed and customer users with the MHS Deploy Software permission for the relevant deployment are not able to view the uploaded usage data.

     !!! note
         Entitled customer users with the "Deploy Software" permission for MHS should be able to view the information uploaded using the prior steps in their MHS deployment information.
 Each deployment has a "Usage" tab that shows reported usage graphically and in a table format.
 Contact [MHS support](https://support.hcl-software.com/csm){target="_blank"} if the steps have been completed and customer users with the MHS Deploy Software permission for the relevant deployment are not able to view the uploaded usage data.